The Star Analyser 200

 Note: if your system takes 2″ filters, you can use a 2″ to 1.25″ adapter as discussed at this link.

-Are you planning to use your Star Analyser closely mounted to the camera, like in a filter wheel (e.g. ZWO 8×1.25″)?
-You’ll probably need a Star Analyser 200 because of the short distance to the camera sensor.
+If you planning to use your Star Analyser closely mounted to the camera, like in a filter wheel (e.g. ZWO 8×1.25″), then you’ll probably need a Star Analyser 200 because of the short distance to the camera sensor.
 Also, take a look at this angle rotator: link.
-It allows easy mounting and as a bonus, it allows you to rotate the grating for you when you need to.
-See this comment on our forum: link.
+It allows easy mounting and as a bonus, it allows you to rotate the grating when you need to.
+Check out this comment on our forum: link.

 Mounting Kit – for use with the Star Analyser 200 only, not the SA-100